 DREAMERS AND TPS HOLDERS HELP DRIVE GROWTH

 Households headed by Deferred Action for Childhood Arrivals (DACA) recipients and those eligible for the policy are also major contributors, paying “an estimated $3.4 billion in federal taxes and $2.7 billion in combined state and local taxes in 2019.”
 Continued research has shown that nearly 80% of the current DACA population is employed, contributing an estimated $13.3 billion to our economy annually.
-Temporary Protected Status Holders (TPS), meanwhile, contribute $17.4 billion in federal taxes and hold more than $75 billion in spending power.
+Temporary Protected Status Holders (TPS), meanwhile, in part contribute $17.4 billion in federal taxes and hold more than $75 billion in spending power.

 Roughly 300,000 DACA recipients work in key industries facing labor shortages, including the medical field.
 Per 2020 data from the Center for American Progress, an estimated 29,000 health care workers are DACA recipients.
 Many, like intensive care nurse Ana Cueva, were in the frontlines of the pandemic.
 TPS recipients similarly hold critical essential jobs in medical care, as well as construction and food services and some have been in the U.S. for more than 25 years.